gcla/termshark/docs/UserGuide.md

 - 256-color
 - truecolor i.e. 24-bit color

-The theme is saved in `termshark.toml` under, respectively, the keys:
+The theme is saved in the current profile's `termshark.toml` under, respectively, the keys:

 - `main.theme-16`
 - `main.theme-256`